-From established wealth managers looking to elevate their practice to brokers fresh out of training, all financial advisors could learn from the achievements of Theresa Chacopulos.
+From established Private Wealth Advisors looking to elevate their practice to Financial Advisors fresh out of training, all Financial Advisors could learn from the achievements of Theresa Chacopulos.

-Martin, Private Wealth Advisor Associate, has been an important part of Chacopulos’ team for the last nine years.
+Martin, Private Wealth Advisor Associate, has been an important part of Chacopulos’ team for the more than ten years. .
 With a commitment to being available to clients for their every need, Chacopulos says it’s crucial to have a partner who can provide the same level of service that she does.
 “Lindsey is an extension of me,” she says.

 “We consider wealth management to be a family undertaking that involves every member and believe that financial plans can only be successful when they reflect the family’s values, concerns and aspirations,” says Chacopulos, whose average relationship spans three generations.

-She believes successful advisors can take their business to the next level by making themselves a vital cog in their clients’ lives, the quarterback that directs the specialty providers that affluent families require.
+She believes successful Financial Advisors can take their business to the next level by making themselves a vital cog in their clients’ lives, the quarterback that directs the outside providers that affluent families require.